mprinc/webpack.js.org/src/content/configuration/externals.md

 ### Combining syntaxes

-Sometimes you may want to use a combination of the above syntaxes.
+Sometimes you may want to use a <span class='definition'>combination of the above syntaxes</span>.
 This can be done in the following manner:

 __webpack.config.js__